protozis/LBM_CYMB/README.md

 ## Troubleshooting
 ## Before simulation
 ### Platform no exist
-This is an example that describe 3 cyliders in uniform flow.
 If you encounter something like this:
 ```
 selected platform not exist: p4
 real 0.44